mi6gan/django-taggit-bootstrap/README.md

 =======================
 After hours of searching couldn't find any easy-to-use Django taggit solution with tag style input and autosuggest features.

-The application includes Bootstrap Tags Input ( [http://timschlechter.github.io/bootstrap-tagsinput/examples/] ) and typeahead.js ( [http://twitter.github.io/typeahead.js/] ) jQuery plugins with some css fixes required for my projects.
+The application includes Bootstrap [Tags Input](http://timschlechter.github.io/bootstrap-tagsinput/examples/) and [typeahead.js](http://twitter.github.io/typeahead.js/) jQuery plugins with some css fixes required for my projects.
 These plugins mainly supposed to be used with Bootstrap 3 Framework but I believe it applicable in other cases.

 CONFIGURATION
 =======================
-1. Install and configure `django-taggit` with `easy_install`, `pip` or directly from [https://github.com/alex/django-taggit].
+1. Install and configure `django-taggit` with `easy_install`, `pip` or directly from [github repository](https://github.com/alex/django-taggit).
 2. Add `taggit_bootstrap` into your `INSTALLED_APPS`.
 3. Add `taggit_bootstrap.urls` into your urls patterns.
 E.q.
 ```